What If I’m Injured as a Tourist in New York City?

 - Uneven or broken stairs

-If you’ve fallen, report the incident promptly.
+If you’ve tripped and fallen, report the incident promptly.
 Photograph the area where it occurred and the probable cause, such as broken steps.
 Of course, that is not possible if you are seriously hurt, but if you have a traveling companion, ask that they take these photos and file a report with the police.

-Contact us today at Douglas and London
+Contact Us Today at Douglas and London

 If you or someone you know was injured by another party’s negligence while visiting New York City, you need the services of a personal injury lawyer at Douglas and London.
 Submit our online contact form or call or text us 24/7 to arrange a free consultation.